Russia launches deadly missile and drone attacks on Kyiv ahead of NATO summit

 Details reported by only one source:

-• A 68-year-old resident described explosions at 1:30am, with windows shattered and debris falling
+- A 68-year-old resident described explosions at 1:30am, with windows blown out and debris falling

-• Russia's defence ministry claimed it targeted military-industrial enterprises and energy facilities
+- Russia’s defence ministry said it targeted military-industrial enterprises and fuel/energy facilities

-• Russia used nearly 500 drones and more than 70 missiles in the Thursday attack (Article 3)
+- Russia used nearly 500 drones and more than 70 missiles in the Thursday attack

-• EU’s foreign policy chief Kaja Kallas proposed further sanctions on Russia after the attacks
+- EU’s foreign policy chief Kaja Kallas proposed further sanctions on Russia’s military-industrial complex

 Contradictions